nilmeier/DSatEnterpriseScale/README.md

 docker run -it -p 8888:8888 dses
 ```

 This will launch a jupyter instance hosted on `localhost:8888`.
-The terminal will instruct you to browse to `http://localhost:8888/?token=someVeryLongString`.
+The terminal will instruct you to browse to `http://someVeryLongString1:8888/?token=someVeryLongString2`.
+Please replace `someVeryLongString1` with `localhost`.
 Once you have browsed to this address, you can follow the instructions in the *Running Commands in Jupyter* Section.
 ### Installation of Apache Spark, TensorFlow, and Notebooks

 We provide instructions for installing the frameworks used in this book for OSX and Linux systems.
 For Windows systems, we recommend using a virtual machine environment that emulates a Linux OS.
 For Linux systems, Ubuntu seems to be the preferred version when looking at TensorFlow installations.
 The main components to be installed are: